raul23/organize-ebooks/README.rst

 Install with ``docker`` [TODO]
 ==============================
-I was trying to build a docker image based from `ebooktools/scripts <https://hub.docker.com/r/ebooktools/scripts/tags>`_ which contains all the necessary dependencies (e.g. calibre, Tesseract) for a Debian system.
-However, I couldn't build an image from the base
-OS ``debian:sid-slim`` as specified in its `Dockerfile <https://github.com/na--/ebook-tools/blob/master/Dockerfile>`_::
+I was trying to build a docker image based from `ebooktools/scripts <https://hub.docker.com/r/ebooktools/scripts/tags>`_ which contains all the necessary dependencies (e.g. calibre, Tesseract) for a Debian system and I was going to add the the Python package `organize_ebooks <./organize_ebooks/>`_ .
+However, I couldn't build an image from the base OS ``debian:sid-slim`` as specified in its `Dockerfile <https://github.com/na--/ebook-tools/blob/master/Dockerfile>`_::

  The following signatures couldn't be verified because the public key is not available: NO_PUBKEY